-Installing and servicing this equipment requires access to parts which may cause an electric shock or other serious injury if the work is not performed properly.
+Installing and servicing this equipment requires access to parts that may cause electric shock or other serious injury if the work is not performed properly.
 Do not install or service this equipment unless you are trained and qualified.

-To reduce the risk of injury, follow the Pressure Relief Procedure on page 11 before checking or servicing any part of the system and whenever you are instructed to relieve the pressure.
+To reduce the risk of injury, follow the Pressure Relief Procedure on page 13 before checking or servicing any part of the system and whenever you are instructed to relieve the pressure.